psevestre/openid-fapi/Financial_API_WD_001.md

 The Financial API aims to provide specific implementation guidelines for online financial services to adopt by developing a REST/JSON data model protected by a highly secured OAuth profile.

-This document is Part 1 of 5 that specifies the Financial API and it provides a profile of OAuth that is suitable to be used in the access of read-only financial data.
+This document is Part 1 of FAPI that specifies the Financial API and it provides a profile of OAuth that is suitable to be used in the access of read-only financial data.
-A higher level of security profile suitable for read and write access APIs are provided in Part 2 and Part 3/4/5 provides the data schema for specific use cases.
+A higher level of security profile suitable for read and write access APIs is provided in Part 2.

 ### Notational Conventions